 Applications for Master by research and PhDs are accepted year round.
 Please follow the steps below to complete your application.

-Should you have any questions about enrollment please contact the Research and Consultancy Office.
+Should you have any questions about enrollment please contact the School of Research.

 Decide on your research topic

 The first step in your application process is to decide on a research area or project you would like to conduct.
 Your topic should align with our impact areas or research focus.

 - Life Science